brick/geo/README.md

     GeometryEngineRegistry::set(new SQLite3Engine($sqlite3));
     ```

+- Depending on the functions you use, you will probably need to initialize the spatial metadata by running this query:

+    ```sql
+    SELECT InitSpatialMetaData();
+    ```

+  You only need to run this query once if your database is persisted, but **if your database is in-memory, you'll need to run it on every connection**.
+Be aware that this may hurt performance.

 In this example we have created an in-memory database for our GIS calculations, but you can also use an existing `SQLite3` connection.
 </details>